"Efficiency is doing things right; effectiveness is doing the right things." – Peter Drucker

 Prior to joining Freeborn, Hoyt was with one of the largest law firms in Florida, where he practiced litigation defense in employment law, premises liability, personal injury, professional negligence, and other general liability areas.
 Before becoming a lawyer, Hoyt was an assistant vice president at one of the country's largest certified development companies administering SBA 504 loans, where he handled lending and government affairs.

-Hoyt remains active in the community, serving by appointment from the Hillsborough Board of County Commissioners on the Hillsborough Metropolitan County Metropolitan Planning Organization (MPO).
+Hoyt remains active in the community, serving by appointment from the Hillsborough Board of County Commissioners on the Hillsborough Metropolitan County Transportation Planning Organization (TPO) Citizens Advisory Committee.
 He is a past member of the Tampa Bay Area Regional Transit Authority (TBARTA) Citizens Advisory Committee and the Finance Committee of the Gasparilla Bowl.
 In his spare time, Hoyt enjoys cheering on his Florida State Seminoles football and basketball teams, running, playing basketball, reading up on transportation, urban development, history, and politics, as well as attempting to vacuum the fur shed by his black lab.